SmartGecko44/SmartGecko44/README.md

 - 👋 Hi, I’m @SmartGecko44
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning how to code with python, HTML, Java and Javascript
-- 💞️ I’m looking to collaborate on everything I make because I am terrible at coding
+- 💞️ I’m looking to collaborate on my Spigot-Admin-Toys plugin
-- 📫 You can reach me on discord at smartgecko44
+- 📫 You can reach me on Discord at smartgecko44
+- **I am currently taking a break from coding**

 <!---
 SmartGecko44/SmartGecko44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.